 Personal, Social and Emotional Development

 Children will have the opportunity to explore a range of activities to promote emotional, spiritual and moral development within social situations, and express their thoughts and feelings.
 We provide activities that will help the children to build confidence to try new activities and how to look after their bodies and keep healthy.
 All staff working with children with behaviour or communication difficulties will be knowledgeable in how to help them in their development.
 Staff will be encouraging positive behaviour and support the children in transitions to the next group and school.

-We will provide the children with a range of equipment, tools and materials, enabling them to develop their small and large motor skills with increasing control, confidence and co-ordination.
+We will provide the children with a range of equipment, tools and materials, enabling them to develop their small and large motor skills with increasing control, confidence and co-ordination indoors and outdoors.
 Through doing this we will develop their sense of safety for themselves and others, also developing their awareness of their bodies; needs and changes.
 The adults will also encourage the children to participate in making healthy life style choices by providing nutritious food and opportunities for exercise and rest to help promote happy, healthy and active lives.

 Communication and Language

 We will encourage the children to communicate through a range of media to include speaking, listening and develop their ability to communicate through their use of their body such as facial expressions.
 We will encourage them to use their imagination to make sense of experiences they have had and to develop their own ideas and views.
-We will use lots of singing and stories to encourage listening and attention and speaking.
+We will use lots of singing, rhymes, stories and roleplay to encourage listening and attention and speaking.
 We will encourage peer and adult conversations using a range of rich vocabulary.

 We will use Numeracy in lots of different activities to encourage counting, awareness of different shapes, size and measurements in the environment indoors as well as outdoors in both spontaneous activities and planned.
 We will promote calculating by looking at groups of different numbers, adding objects together and taking objects away.
 Through developing the children’s knowledge for Numeracy we shall be developing vocabulary and encouraging the children to begin to solve problems, recognise patterns to develop a ‘have a go’ attitude.

 Understanding the World

 We will encourage children to discuss, explore and explain familiar events from the past, present and for the future to help them recognise our diverse world.
 The adults will support them to be interested in their own and others environments, families, cultures and beliefs and increase their knowledge of the wider world through books and activities.
 We will provide the children with the opportunity and guidance to build friendships through play.
 Children will be provided with the opportunities to explore and investigate objects to include ICT equipment such as computers and toys as well as construction techniques and materials.
 Children will be supported to feel part of the nursery community.